nchursin/daddm.com/docs/README.md

 Notes

-1. These adventures are intended to be friendly and understandable for beginners, so anyone can rapidly assume ownership of this code.
+1. These docs are intended to be friendly and understandable for beginners, so anyone can rapidly assume ownership of this code.
-2. Don't confuse these adventures with the **Content Collection** called docs.
+2. Don't confuse these docs with the **Content Collection** called docs.

 Recommended reading order: